ihor-delta/delta/README.md

 ## Subject to the right representatives: animals, plants, mushrooms, bacterias

+## Priorities in duty to follow these Freedoms depends on the context of the situation

 ## Base principles are mandatory to comply:
 - cooperation, and competition to keep cooperativity
   - cooperation, and competition is not only about to keep cooperativity in present: